Dr. Stone Season 3 - Release Date, Cast, and Plot in 2022 - The Independent News

 Manami Numakura, Gen Satô, and Ayumu Murase are among the other Japanese voice actors that are expected to reprise their roles in “Dr. Stone” Season 3.
 Brandon McInnis, Felecia Angelle, and Brittany Lauda have all been featured as recurring English voice performers.
 Given that Season 3 appears to be taking the characters into new, undiscovered territory (both physically and symbolically), viewers should expect to see some new faces and hear new voices.

-Related – Jojo Part 1 Anime – Updates on Release Date, Cast, and Plot in 2022
+Related – Platinum End – Release Date, Cast, and Plot in 2022

 Dr. Stone Season 3 has a plot.